What if DTA does not let me apply or tells me I would not qualify before I even fill in an application?

 Sometimes a woman walks into the Department of Transitional Assistance (DTA), and a worker tells her that she can not get benefits.
 The worker tells the woman she should not even bother applying.

-- It is important to get a folder to keep all your welfare papers in;
+- Get a folder to keep all your welfare papers in;

 - Make copies of everything, and keep the copies in your folder;